cambridge-cares/TheWorldAvatar/Agents/OpenMeteoAgent/README.md

 ### 2. Delete Endpoint
 Available at http://localhost:10101/openmeteo_agent/delete

-The delete endpoint accepts the following request parameters:
+The delete endpoint accepts the following POST request parameters:
 - ```latitude```: the latitude of the weather station in WGS84
 - ```longitude```: the longitude of the weather station in WGS84